fossabot/everpl/docs/source/developer/capability_list.rst

         otherwise.

-Has State devices are devices that have the ``state`` property.
-The value of the property is some string which is directly mapped to one of the device states.
-The exact set of possible states is defined by a set of Capabilities provided by the device.
+Is Active devices are devices that have the ``is_active`` property.
+The value of this property is a boolean with ``true`` mapped to the set of "active" states (i.e. working, acting, turned on) and ``false`` mapped to the set of "inactive" states (i.e. not working, not acting, turned off, stopped).

+Is Active Capability must to be implemented if and only if the current state of the device can be clearly mapped to either "active" or "inactive" state.

+Actuator Is Active devices must to implement such methods as ``toggle``, ``activate`` and ``deactivate``.

 On/Off